 Rice production caused high population density.
 Rice was even more important before 1800 when scientific and industrial revolutions (along with high-productivity new crops from the American conquest: corn and potatoes) boosted agricultural production and population in Europe and northern America.

 Rice-growing areas have had high population density because one harvest of rice produces more calories per acre than most other crops, and also because rice can produce three harvests per year rather than one or two for most crops.
 Rice caused a population boom because of a combination of the productivity of rice and locations in Asia that are blessed with some of the most productive agriculture in the world due to excellent soil and climate:

 Somehow the secrets of intensive rice cultivation didn’t make it out of Asia until modern times.
 Rice seeds made it to the Roman empire, but they had little impact on the diet and population density because nobody figured out how to grow rice as intensively as the Asians.
-Only the SE quadrant of Asia mastered intense rice cultivation.
+The Moors also brought rice to Spain in the 10th century, but again, they must not have had the technology to make it as productive as it was in Asia and the Christians didn’t seem to keep up the practice after they drove the Moors out.
+Only the SE quadrant of Asia mastered the technology of intense rice cultivation.
 Why no other major civilization could master it is a mystery to me, but I suspect part of the answer lies in the fact that some kinds of information (technology) can be very difficult to transmit.